If Windows 11 games stutter even at high FPS, the problem is usually frame-time instability, not low raw performance. The fastest fixes are:

 - Make sure Game Mode is turned On.

-- If you play in borderless or windowed mode, check Settings > System > Display > Graphics > Default graphics settings and turn on Optimizations for windowed games.
+- If you play in borderless or windowed mode, check Settings >

 What to Expect

-- Cleaner post-restart behavior after updates
+- Cleaner post-restart behavior after updates.

-- Better responsiveness in CPU-heavy scenes
+- Better responsiveness in CPU-heavy scenes.

-- Less random hitching caused by overly conservative power behavior
+- Less random hitching caused by overly conservative power behavior.

 Step 3: Test Memory Integrity Only If Stutter Started After a Windows Update